Decomposed Prompting Does Not Fix Knowledge Gaps, But Helps Models Say "I Don't Know": Selective Abstention Framework

 \begin{itemize}[leftmargin=*]

 \item \textbf{AYS (Are You Sure?)} first produces a Direct answer, then issues a binary follow-up query asking the model to verify its answer (\emph{``Are you sure regarding the correctness of <answer>?''}).
-The Direct answer is accepted if the model responds affirmatively and otherwise rejected. \item \textbf{IC-IDK (In-Context IDK)} appends an instruction to the Direct prompt that allows the model to respond with an explicit “I don’t know” when uncertain.
-We prepend $K = 15$ demonstrations, including $D = 4$ “I don’t know” examples and $K - D = 11$ gold-answer examples.\footnote{For Bamboogle, which contains only 125 questions, demonstrations are drawn from Mintaka to avoid overlap with the evaluation set.}
+The Direct answer is accepted if the model responds affirmatively and otherwise rejected. \item \textbf{IC-IDK (In-Context IDK)} appends an instruction to the Direct prompt that allows the model to respond with an explicit "I don't know" when uncertain \citep{cohen-etal-2023-lm}.
+For each model and dataset, we prepend $K=15$ demonstrations constructed from a held-out pool disjoint from the evaluation set.
+To ensure these demonstrations reflect each model's specific knowledge gaps, we select $D=4$ instances where that same model’s Direct answer was verified incorrect against the ground truth as IDK demonstrations, and $11$ instances where it answered correctly as standard answer demonstrations.